 Plata Latina's initial discovery, Naranjillo, is located in the central part of the Mexican Silver Belt in the state of Guanajuato approximately 32 kilometres north-northwest of the city of Celaya and consists of 20,655 hectares.
 The property is situated approximately 35-40 kilometers southeast of the Guanajuato silver and gold district, which has historically produced an estimated 1 billion ounces of silver, and is on the same structural trend that hosts Guanajuato's veins.

 Drilling at Naranjillo has discovered veins identical to Guanajuato's Veta Madre ore bodies in mineralogy, texture and silver-gold grade.
 Initial drilling discovered a blind epithermal vein system with values up to 17,833 g/t silver and 71.81 g/t gold over 1.60 metres within the Company's discovery hole, BDD-N-10, which averages 3,181 g/t silver and 13.28 g/t gold over 10.95 metres on the Villa vein.

-Plata Latina has signed a purchase option with Fresnillo, subject to TSXV approval, giving Fresnillo the option to acquire 100% of Naranjillo on the following terms:
+Plata Latina has signed a purchase option with Fresnillo, which was approved by the TSXV in April, 2017, giving Fresnillo the option to acquire 100% of Naranjillo on the following terms:

 - Cash commitment of US$2.15 million payable over three years